 This is the most famous image of Gondar’s castles.

 Perched at the top of this castle is the prayer room, offering 360-vistas of the surrounding city and hills.

-Palace of Iyasu was built during the reign of Iysau I, from 1682 to 1706; and he’s considered the greatest ruler of the era.
+They built the Palace of Iyasu during the reign of Iysau I, from 1682 to 1706, and he’s considered the greatest ruler of the era.

 “Iyasu Palace is renowned for its saddle shape and unusual vaulted ceilings, and was once adorned with shimmering Venetian glassware and gold-plated ivory artwork.”